ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/items/armor.md

 There are a few things that you need to consider when creating your model:
 **Box Size** - This is one of the biggest issues I see when people include custom models.
 They just add boxes and dont necessarily think of the consequences.
 Whenever you add a box into the game, if the number isn't an integer, then the texture will scale up to the size required to correct the ratio discrepency.
 So, if I had a box with the dimensions of 1, 1, and 1.5.
 From the standard texture of 64x32, I would need a texture of 128x64 to correctly render my box.
 Box sizes of 0 also are an issue as they just don't exist.
 A box dimension must be at least 0.005 to correctly render on the screen with no flickering.
 **Box Position** - Just because they are floats doesn't mean you can you can a position of 1.4348927f.
 After a certain point the model movement will show absolutely nothing.
 Please try to stick with a precision of at most 0.001f.
 **ModelRenderer Sanity** - There are two major distinctions of `ModelRenderer`s in Minecraft: Global `ModelRenderer`s and Local `ModelRenderer`s.
 In any example where your `ModelRenderer` is becoming a child, it should be a local `ModelRenderer`.
 Local `ModelRenderer`s are inaccessible outside of the constructor.
 However, since they inherit all their traits from the parent, it makes absolutely no difference since the data will be copied corresponding to its parent.
 In the case of Global `ModelRenderer`s, they should never be put as a child.
-In that case, copy the model angles of the part you want to mimic and then supply it in either `AgeableModel::getHeadParts` or `AgeableMode::getBodyParts` where applicable.
+In that case, copy the model angles of the part you want to mimic and then supply it in either `AgeableModel::getHeadParts` or `AgeableModel::getBodyParts` where applicable.
 There should be absolutely no reason to touch `Model::render` **AT ALL**.
 We must make sure that every box or `ModelRenderer` we create that they are always are in a sub directory of one of `BipedModel`'s `ModelRenderer`s.

 ![Blockbench Subdirectory](./images/blockbench_directory.png)